Net Promoter Score is of course famous for being the …

-Sure you can change the response scale but all of the analysis and published literature is based on the 0-10 response scale so all of that data is worthless if you change the scale.
+While it is possible to change the response scale, all of the analysis and published NPS literature is based on the 0-10 response scale so all of that data is worthless if you change the scale.
 0-10 works and has been proven to work.

 If you can push back against Market Research/Customer Insights/Analytics Department then do so.

 If you can’t it’s not the end of the world but it does make things a bit tricky.